Madu River Boat Ride / Madu River Safari Important Fact You Need To Know

 - Madu River packages from Kalutara with Galle tour- USD 60 P.P

 - Madu River packages from Bentota with Galle tour- USD 40 P.P

 Where is Madu Ganga / Madu river located?

-Madu River is one of the very fragile and important eco-systems in Sri Lanka.
-It is located just south of Bentota and about 70 KM from Colombo.
+Madu River is one of the very fragile and important ecosystems in Sri Lanka.
+It is located just south of Bentota and about 70 KM from Colombo city tour.
 One can easily reach it due to its existence on one of the busiest main roads of Sri Lanka, known as Galle-Colombo main road.
-This ecological complex is a Ramsar wetland and it is the second largest wetland in the island.
+This ecological complex is a Ramsar wetland and it is the second-largest wetland on the island.
 28 islands (some of them are inhabited by the human) are included in the Madu River estuary.
 The extent of Madu River wetland is 915 hectares and harbours multi-varied Bio-diversity Eco-systems.
 Madu River wetland is fed by seven tributaries which creates the main water body of the wetland.
 This water mass runs through lands that spread over 2300 hectares, which is a national sanctuary since 2006.

 Bio-Diversity of Madu Ganga / Madu river